• Skip to primary navigation

 Target the Right Customers

-Be sure to focus your marketing activities on leads who are more likely to buy in the short term.
+Be sure to focus your marketing activities on leads more likely to buy in the short term.
 Look for people who are farther along in the customer journey.
 Then, you can create content or ads that encourage them to move down your funnel.

 While you should also target cold leads to build awareness, you don’t want to focus too much on the top of the funnel.
 Otherwise, you’ll never be able to get people to the buying stage.